 In Graves - Clos Floridene 88p.

-In Lalande-de-Pomerol - de Chambrun, Grand Ormeau, L'Ambroisie du Chateau La Croix des Moines and La Sergue, all merited a score of 90p.
+In Lalande-de-Pomerol - de Chambrun, Grand Ormeau, L'Ambroisie du Chateau La Croix des Moines, and La Sergue, all scored 90p.
 Siaurac 89p and Jean de Gue 88p.

 In Pauillac - Fonbadet 88p.